21 Fun and Interesting Facts About Puerto Rico

 fun and interesting facts about puerto rico deb on beach

-Is Puerto Rico a state, and where did it come from?
+Some of the questions we had before our first visit were: Is Puerto Rico a state, and where did it come from?
 What are some of Puerto Rico’s best attractions, including food-related ones?
 What are some tips you should use to get around the island?
 Answer these questions and you can have a great Caribbean vacation in no time.
-Here are 21 facts you should know about Puerto Rico.
+Here are the facts we think you should know about Puerto Rico before jumping on that airplane.

 1. Puerto Rico Is Not a State